morarupasukaru/devdocs/frontend/MicroFrontends.md

 *Micro-frontends* is a [microservice](https://en.wikipedia.org/wiki/Microservices) approach to front-end web development.

 * Concepts
-  * single page applications are typically frontend monolith above backend micro-services
+  * single page applications are typically frontend monolith above backend microservices
-  * micro frontend web applications are composed of independent features/UI parts that can be develop by different teams in different technologies
+  * micro frontend web applications are composed of independent features/UI parts that can be developed by different teams in different technologies
   * teams develop features/micro-frontends end-to-end, from database to user interface
 * Goals of micro-frontends